 Assessing the merits of a claim for surveyor negligence

-It is not in every case where financial loss arises that a professional will be held responsible and before embarking on any professional negligence claim against a surveyor or valuer, a careful assessment will need to be undertaken of a number of important issues.
+It is not in every case where financial loss arises that a property surveyor will be found negligent and before embarking on any claim for surveyor negligence or valuer negligence, a careful assessment will need to be undertaken of a number of important issues.
 These include:

 - The scope of the legal duties owed by the surveyor or valuer

 - Any actions taken by the surveyor or valuer to comply with those duties